GSA/digitalgov.gov/content/posts/2017-01-11-digitalgov-university-in-review-2016-training-trends.md

 We heard that you are interested in the latest tools and trends and how federal agencies are using those products, which is why “[Snaps and Stripes: Sharing Public Service Stories with SnapChat](https://www.youtube.com/watch?v=G82jBHxE4Tk)” was a popular webinar this year.
 Also, you wanted to know how tools like social listening to address and better understand your audience and their needs so many of you attended the “[Listening Before We Speak: Understanding Our Audience in Times of Disaster](https://www.youtube.com/watch?v=YWhRLCxTYxk)” webinar.

 One of the highest attended (and highest rated) events came from longtime community member, [Sam Bronson](https://www.WHATEVER/author/sam-bronson/) of HHS, who shared the need for actionable analytics and the important steps agencies can take in setting up their own analytics program in his webinar, “[The Golden Partnership: How to Improve Website Findability with Actionable Analytics and Content Analysis](https://www.youtube.com/watch?v=Pjc-dEPBExE).”
 In fact, we heard from one attendee following the event who [has written about how it inspired her to take a different approach for a website project](https://medium.com/@DigitalGov/well-begun-is-half-done-lets-tidy-up-the-website-c19134c53af).
 We’d like to host more events driven by [community members in the digital government space](https://www.WHATEVER/communities/) so we look forward to more examples of great work being done in 2017.
-We’ll also continue to make sure that all of our trainings have an online component that let’s  you attend from anywhere.
-{% include image/full-width.html img="https://www.WHATEVER/files/2016/01/600-x-450-E-learning-concept-Schooldesk-and-chalkboard-on-the-laptop-keyboard-Bet_Noire-iStock-Thinkstock-480287872.jpg" alt="E-learning concept: schooldesks and a chalkboard on a laptop keyboard" %}
+We’ll also continue to make sure that all of our trainings have an online component that let’s you attend from anywhere. {% img="https://www.WHATEVER/files/2016/01/600-x-450-E-learning-concept-Schooldesk-and-chalkboard-on-the-laptop-keyboard-Bet_Noire-iStock-Thinkstock-480287872.jpg" alt="E-learning concept: schooldesks and a chalkboard on a laptop keyboard" %}

 Now, let’s take a look at the most popular events (by attendance) and most watched recordings throughout 2016.
 You can check out all of our events, which we record, in our [event library](https://www.youtube.com/c/digitalgov).

 #### **Top 5 Webinars:**